jackvreeken/rtc-tools/doc/examples/optimization/lookup_table.rst

 that the original method runs unmodified, and add in a variable declaration to store our list of intermediate results.

-We also want to convert our water level rane goal into a water volume range goal.
+We also want to convert our water level range goal into a water volume range goal.
 We can access the spline function describing the water level-storage relation using the ``lookup_table()`` method.
 We cache the functions for convenience.
 The ``lookup_storage_V()`` method can convert timeseries objects,